module-federation/core/packages/node/README.md

 ### UniversalFederationPlugin

-This plugin is an abstraction over both `NodeFederationPlugin` and `ModuleFederationPlugin`.
+This plugin is an abstraction over both `StreamingTargetPlugin` and `ModuleFederationPlugin`.
 It will alternate between which it uses based on where the build is intended to be used.

-If the build is intended to be used on the `browser`, it will use the standard `ModuleFederationPlugin` and bundle your code accordingly, however, if it is intended for `server` usage, it will use `NodeFederationPlugin` to create the bundle.
+If the build is intended to be used on the `browser`, it will use the standard `ModuleFederationPlugin` and bundle your code accordingly, however, if it is intended for `server` usage, it will use `StreamingTargetPlugin` to create the bundle.

 This simplifies the code required in your `webpack.config.js` to enable SSR Module Federation.
 It determines which platform it needs to build for based on two things: